 “Digital first” strategy is in comparison with the “platform first” practice of legacy media platforms (print, TV, radio).
-Web and mobile platforms demand us to adopt a platform-free mindset for an all-inclusive production approach – create the (digital) contents first, then distribute via appropriate platforms.
+Web and mobile platforms demand us to adopt a platform-neutral mindset for an all-inclusive production approach – create the (digital) contents first, then distribute via appropriate platforms.

 Digital-first strategy has been the buzzword lately as big-name media such as Financial Times announced that they are going digital-first.
 However, many people, including many journalism students, are not clear how a digital-first strategy differs from traditional media operation and what it takes to go digital-first – many have the misconception that it’s web-first or web-only.

 From “platform only” to “platform first”: Legacy media focus on one platform

 Legacy media used to operate in a “platform only” way.
 In the pre-Internet era, a TV reporter would not bother to take much photo and audio; that’s a TV-only practice.
 A radio reporter would not take video and photos; that’s a radio-only practice.
 A newspaper reporter would not take audio and video; that’s a print-only practice.

 The recent practice can be called “platform first” operation – traditional media extend their contents to an accompanying website, but their focus is still on the primary platform.
 Take “TV first” as an example: a TV station posts transcript and screen shots of a TV news story on its website, after the news was aired on the newscast.
 So the news piece was produced first and foremost for TV, then “re-purposed” for the web.